 Cannabinoids For Pain.
-How does CBD decrease inflammation?
+How does CBD help soothe inflammation?

 CBD can be used in countless ways to combat symptoms caused by endocannabinoid deficiencies, including pain, inflammation, and insomnia.
 You can drink it, you can eat it, you can vape it, and you can even apply it directly to your skin.